PKP class EN57: Interior only (1993; 2010–present)

 Due to the higher cost of undertaking the aforementioned extensive rebuilds of EN57 units into "turbokibels", some units have received less extensive modernisations since 2010, primarily affecting their interiors with some slight exterior changes.
 To keep costs low, features such as air conditioning, power sockets and sometimes CCTVs and on-board toilets are often omitted from such modernisations.

 EN57-1912 to-1917 (1993)

 In 1993, the first refurbishment of EN57 trains (units 1912 to 1917) were undertaken by ZNTK "Mińsk Mazowiecki" SA at the PKP workshops at Grochów, to convert them to longer-distance Interregio trains, serving the route Warsaw–Kielce.
-In 2005, these cars were transferred to Koleje Mazowieckie, who then used these as a summertime "Słoneczny" train to Gdynia.
+In 2005, these cars were transferred to Masovian Railways, who then used these as a summertime "Słoneczny" train to Gdynia.